kushaldas/reprowheels/README.md

 versions = ["0.8.0", "0.78.2", "0.87.0"]
 ```

+We can also say that build this package using build time dependencies from
+`pypi` itself.
+To do so, say `use_pypi: true` in this section.

 ### dependencies

 This section explains the build time Python dependencies of the project using a